siegejay/NetwealthCurrencyInterview/README.md

 ## Follow-ups for investigation and experimentation

-- Use of Automapper to map Model Entities in service to DTOs, as opposed to using constructor methods in the DTOs
+- Use of Automapper to map Model Entities in service to DTOs, as opposed to using constructor methods in the DTOs.
-- Integration of MediatR into the solution
+- Integration of MediatR into the solution.
-- Selenium tests for website
+- Selenium tests for website.
-- Research alternatives\best practices for the NSwag Client generation
+- Research alternatives\best practices for the NSwag Client generation.
+- Add Progressive Enhancement to Site: AJAX call to get ExchangeCard in place of postback.
+- Build an Angular version of the Site.
+- Extend test coverage to include Controllers, View Models, etc...